toberndo/go-stree/Readme.md

 ## Segment tree

 A [segment tree](http://en.wikipedia.org/wiki/Segment_tree) is a data structure that can be used to run range queries on large sets of intervals.
-This can be used for example to analyze data of gene sequences.
+This is for example required to analyze data of gene sequences.
 The usage is as in the example above: we build a new tree object, push intervals to the data structure, build the tree and can then run certain queries on the tree.
 The segment tree is a static structure which means we cannot add further intervals once the tree is built.
 Rebuilding the tree is then required.

 ![segment tree example](http://assets.yarkon.de/images/Segment_tree_instance.gif)